heisencoder/settings/README.md

 git clone https://github.com/heisencoder/settings.git
 ```

-2. Install the settings.
+2. Install the settings

-Before
+Beware!
+This will add a lot of symlinks to your home directory!

 ```shell
 cd settings